Summer Institute

 Support The Summer Institute!

-The Summer Institute is a free, three-week intensive performance workshop for NYC public middle and high school students (12-17 years old).
-Founded in 1996 by Kate Valk and directed by Ariana Smart Truman, the Institute encourages teenagers to discover new dimensions of themselves through joyful exploration of aspects of performance.
+The Summer Institute is a free, three-week intensive performance workshop for NYC public middle and high school students.
+Founded in 1996 by Kate Valk and SI Director by Ariana Smart Truman, the Institute encourages students to discover new dimensions of themselves through joyful exploration of live performance.

 “A beautiful experience.
 It incorporates multiple different fields of art, not just theatre and acting.” — student

-Teaching artists, all working professionals, lead sessions in acting, movement, writing, voice training, video techniques and more.
+Teaching artists, all working professionals, lead sessions in acting, movement, writing, voice training, microphone technique and more.
+Students gain hands-on exposure to a range of design elements—lighting, sound, video, scenic, and costume design—deepening their understanding of the creative and technical aspects of theater.
 A summer at the Institute builds confidence, independence, and creativity.
 Stepping outside their habitual selves, participants develop personal agency by taking risks in performance, and engaging in deep and revelatory play.

 “We develop a trust that our peers will ‘catch us when we fall.’” — student